Radio and Telly

 • It supports Ethernet and USB connectivity.

-• To work, it needs to be connected to BT Total Broadband (How to Switch provider )
+• To work, it needs to be connected to BT Total Broadband

 • The standard BT Vision service is subscription-free

-Connecting the BT Vision V-box
+Connecting the BT Vision+ box

 If you're interested, here's some information on what needs to be connected:

-1. A TV aerial feed - The BT Vision box gets its digital TV signals (Freeview) over-the-air, so needs a TV aerial.
+1. A TV aerial feed – The BT Vision box gets its digital TV signals over-the-air, so needs a TV aerial.
 This needs to be connected to the aerial input socket on the V-Box.
 There is an output RF aerial socket to allow you to connect an aerial feed to a TV if required.

-3. BT's Home HubConnection to Broadband - You'll need to connect from the V-box to a BT Broadband connection.
-This is done using the BT Home Hub - you need to connect an Ethernet (networking) cable from the V-box to one of the Ethernet ports on the Home Hub.
-The BT Home Hub is your Broadband modem, and connects into to your phone line, for Broadband Internet access.
-The self-install kit includes two powerline adapters to allow you to connect to the Home Hub if it's in a different room to the V-Box.
+3. BT's Home HubConnection to Broadband – You’ll need to connect from the BT Vision+ box to a BT Broadband connection.
+This is done using the BT Home Hub.
+The Home Hub is the Broadband router supplied by BT, and it connects into to your phone line to give you Internet access-

 4. The BT Vision v-box has an additional SCART socket, which can be connected to a video or DVD recorder.